eadwinCode/shoutcast_api/README.md

 # Shoutcast Radio Directory API

 A Python module for interacting with the shoutcast radio directory api.
-For Python 3 only.
+For Python >= 3.

 ### Getting started